Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

       * Ensure that when loading a cpe* module, the MODULEPATH for the modules installed by the user is also adapted.

+  * TODO: Implemented a system-wide modulerc.lua file to play with the visibility of certain modules.

 Changes compared to design 0.3: